DEFRA/ipaffs-infra/README.md

    docker context use lima-ipaffs
    ```

-7. Run the database setup script.
+7. Run the database setup script to build, push and run the SQL Server container, and populate the databases.

    ```shell
    scripts/setup-database.sh